kevin451s/Project2/readme.md

 #Project 2
   For my second Project, I will be designing a photo gallery to display photos.
-Users will be able to sign and browse through photos I have uploaded to a gallery.
-Users will also be able to like and share photos to their friends.
+Users will be able to sign in and browse through photos I have uploaded to a gallery.
+Users will

 #Trello Board
 link_to https://trello.com/b/L65G5HfJ/welcome-board